PrestaShop/prestashop.github.io/news/_posts/2020-02-11-phpunit-security-issue-post-analysis.md

 ## Background

-At PrestaShop, there is an automatic system on the Addons Marketplace which gets the module from the [PrestaShop-modules](https://github.com/PrestaShop/PrestaShop-modules) repository and uses Composer to install dependencies to be distributed by the API.
-During this step, by mistake, development dependencies have been built inside.
+At PrestaShop, we use an automated system to build packages for native modules and make them available through the Addons Marketplace API.
+This process uses Composer to install dependencies before creating the zip package.
+During the step, by mistake, development dependencies (like PHPUnit) were not being excluded and found their way in built packages.

-This was a code error, fixed after a short time, but the bad archives were already downloaded and unfortunately some archives which contained PHPUnit were not properly cleaned up.
+This was a code error which was fixed after a short time, but the badly built archives had already been distributed to active shops.
+At that time, this was considered not to be an issue, since the number of modules including development dependencies was fairly small, and we weren't aware of any vulnerability involving said dependencies.

-Moreover, when the PrestaShop software upgrades a module, it only overrides already-existing files, so files that were inserted once were not removed, even if a more recent version of dependency was provided.
+However, when the PrestaShop software upgrades a module, it only overwrites old files with new ones.
+It doesn't remove files which existed in the previous version and no longer exist in the newer version.

-This means that if a module was installed once with unprotected files, these files would remain there until someone removes or updates them.
-This problem also applies to themes.
+This means that if a module including vulnerable files is installed, then updated to a newer version which no longer includes those files, the vulnerable files will not be removed and remain as they were.

 ## Communication

-The security team reached out to other major CMS teams in order to inform them about the issue so they could check whether the issue affected modules or plugins on their side.
+The security team reached out to other major CMS teams in order to inform them about the issue so they could check whether it affected modules or plugins on their side.

 Since last year's [Google CMS Security summit](https://build.prestashop.com/news/we-were-at-the-cms-security-summit-with-google/), we have been part of a Slack channel that gathers many people from the CMS ecosystem (Wordpress, Joomla, host providers, etc.) to share security issues.
-This allowed us to share frequent information with other CMS people.
+This allows us to share information frequently.

-Once the full scope of the vulnerability was confirmed and that, by upgrading to the latest PrestaShop softwares, users would be protected against the vulnerability, we communicated through multiple channels to inform our users and the PrestaShop community at large about the incident.
+Once the full scope of the vulnerability was confirmed, and after verifying that users would be protected against the vulnerability by upgrading vulnerable modules to the latest version, we communicated through multiple channels to inform our users and the PrestaShop community at large about the incident.

 Finally, we communicated through our social networks to warn the community.